robinhoodis/example.com/docs/class2/module1/lab06/lab06.rst

 **Results**

+Use the "dig" command to query directly to the GTM to test the configuration.
+DIG will bypass locally configured DNS servers when specifying an "@203.0.113.8" argument.

 From the Jumpbox use "dig" from the CMD prompt.
-The first command below will query 203.0.113.8 for the A record of www.example.com.
-You will then query 203.0.113.8 for www.gslb.example.com.
+The first command below will query 203.0.113.8 for the A record of www.example.com, then query @203.0.113.8 for www.gslb.example.com.

 .. note::  **Your result may differ from below**